 You can do either.
 Teams that work together on a regular basis should send in one application as a collaborative team.
 Artists, who work in all disciplines or with many different collaborators, should most likely apply as an individual.
 For 2014, the grants committee may choose to honor composers, lyricists, or librettists individually as well as collaborative teams.
 Applications that showcase a larger, fully realized body of work (such as music, lyrics, and book samples) will likely be more competitive.

 Simply submit your best work; this is one of the most important parts of your application.

-Make song selections that showcase the variety of styles you work in.
-Prepare one disc of 3-6 songs that show all of your skills to their best advantage, then send three copies of that disc with your application.
+Make selections that showcase the variety of styles you work in.
+Composers and Lyricist applicants will upload 3-6 songs that show all of your skills to their best advantage.
+Bookwriters/Librettists will upload a strong sample of their work, no music required.

 What is the selection process?

 Each application is read and scored by at least two readers with expertise in musical theatre.
 The highest scoring applicants (approximately 10) go to an Expert Panel for the final decision.

 I have specific questions about my situation that is not covered here, what should I do?

 Artists often have unique questions regarding their collaborative teams, their work samples, or their application formatting.
 If you are uncertain what to do, call the office for guidance at (212) 765-0606.